meedan/pender/README.md

 ## Observability

 We use Honeycomb for monitoring information about our application.
-It is currently configured to report to suppress Honeycomb reporting in development and test environments (see `initializers/open_telemetry.rb`), but it is possible to also report data from your local environment to either console or remotely to Honeycomb for troubleshooting purposes.
+It is currently configured to report to suppress Honeycomb reporting when the open telemetry required config is unset, which we would expect in development and test environments; however it is possible to report data from your local environment to either console or remotely to Honeycomb for troubleshooting purposes.

 If you would like to see data reported from your local machine, do the following:

 **Local console**
+1. Make sure that the `otlp` prefixed values are set in `config.yml` following `config.yml.example`.
+The values provided in `config.yml.example` can be used since we don't need a real API key.
-1. In `initializers/open_telemetry.rb`, change the exporter value from nil to 'console' for development and test environments.
+1. In `initializers/open_telemetry.rb`, uncomment the line setting exporter to 'console'.
 Warning: this is noisy!
 1. Restart the server
 1. View output in local server logs

 **On Honeycomb**
 1. Make sure that the `otlp` prefixed values are set in `config.yml` following `config.yml.example`
 1. In the config key `otel_exporter_otlp_headers`, set `x-honeycomb-team` to a Honeycomb API key for the Development environment (a sandbox where we put anything).
 This can be found in the [Honeycomb web interface](https://ui.honeycomb.io/meedan/environments/dev/api_keys).
 To track your own reported info, be sure to set the `otel_resource_attributes.developer.name` key in `config.yml` to your own name or unique identifier (e.g. `christa`).
 You will need this to filter information on Honeycomb.
-1. Comment out the guard statement that sets exporter to nil for dev and test environments in `initializers/open_telemetry.rb`
 1. Restart the server
 1. See reported information in Development environment on Honeycomb

 ## Credits